GilLeibo/Computer-Vision-Project/README.md

 - Graph of RAM used VS time<br>
 - Graph of GPU power consumption VS time<br>

-Inferences data:<br>
+Inferences data file:<br>
-- txt and Excel file which organizes the AVG RAM consumption and AVG GPU power consumption for each of the networks and each power mode.
+- Excel file which organizes the AVG RAM consumption and AVG GPU power consumption for each of the networks and each power mode.